 Tweet of the Day: The Racism Beat

-Once again E3, the Electronic Entertainment Expo, the biggest event in the video game industry calendar.
+Once again E3, the Electronic Entertainment Expo, the biggest event in the video game industry calendar, has arrived.
 A lot of noise and fury signifying…very little actually.
 It is a parade of industry spokesmen in front of thousands of fans and game journalist onto a stage backed by giant speakers, titanic screens, hurricanes of white smoke.
 And what is on display on these screens?